-Libraries around the country participate in the day with special storytelling times for children.
+Libraries around the country participate in the day.
+They offer special storytelling times for children.
 Do you have a story to tell?
 It does not matter if the story is a short story or a long story, fiction or nonfiction, a tall tale or folklore.
 Seek the storytellers in your life and encourage them to regale you with stories.
 As you listen, record them in some way.
 This is a day for them all.

 While you’re practicing your storytelling skills, try these tips to make your tales come to life:

-- Engage your audience and invite them to participate, too!
+- Engage your audience.
+Invite them to participate, too!

 - Get physical!
 Body movements give your stories extra impact.
-You will capture your audience’s attention, and you’ll also bring your story to life.
+You will capture your audience’s attention.
+You will also bring your story to life.